donejs/donejs/tutorials/rapidstart/rapidstart.md

     // create routing controller
     new Routing(document.body);

-The `route` methods get called back with the route __data__.
+`route` methods get called back with route __data__.
 The empty `"route"` will be called with no data.
 But, `"todos/:id route"` will be called with data like: `{id: 6}`.